NoLieNoSean/NoNotes/content/Notes/ALG2_L6.md

 We can now show surjectivity by noting that $\mathrm{Im}~\phi$ must be isomorphic to a subgroup of $\mathbb{Z}/m\mathbb{Z}\times \mathbb{Z}/n\mathbb{Z}$ (which has order $mn$) of order $\text{lcm}(m, n)$.
 If $\text{lcm}(m, n)=mn$, the only subgroup $\mathrm{Im}~\phi$ can be isomorphic to is the entire codomain, making $\phi$ surjective, and hence an isomorphism.

 ---
-... or you could proceed like Claire did.
+... or you could proceed like Clare did.
 We have the exact sequence
 $$
 1_{\frac{\mathbb{Z}}{\text{lcm(m, n)}\mathbb{Z}}}\to \frac{\mathbb{Z}}{\text{lcm}(m, n)\mathbb{Z}}\xrightarrow{\phi_{1}} \frac{\mathbb{Z}}{m\mathbb{Z}}\times \frac{\mathbb{Z}}{n\mathbb{Z}}
 $$